sfera-labs/strato-pi-kernel-module/README.md

 ### Model detection

 When loading, the module performs an autodetect of the Strato Pi model.
-To bypass the autodetect (e.g. for testing the module without the Strato Pi hardware) you can specify the model number in the file `/etc/modprobe.d/stratopi.conf`, adding the following line:
+To bypass the autodetect (e.g. for testing the kernel module without the Strato Pi hardware) you can specify the model number in the file `/etc/modprobe.d/stratopi.conf`, adding the following line:

     options stratopi model_num=<n>